Questions? If you don’t find the answer below, feel free to contact us. We’d like to help.

 To check the encryption level on your browser, click ‘Help’, ‘About’, and it will be listed.

-Is the bill I see online exactly like my paper bill?
+Is the online bill exactly like my paper bill?

 Yes, with one exception.
 You cannot print out your bill and take it to your financial institution or mail it to Hydro Ottawa for payment.

-I have a lot of accounts I would like to enroll in E-Billing.
-Is there an easier way to do this other than adding each account individually?
+I have a lot of accounts I would like to enroll in online billing.
+Is there an easy way to do this other than registering each account individually?

-To add multiple accounts at once, we've provided a multiple account upload tool.
-Simply click "More than 5 accounts?" and you will be presented with a file upload dialogue.
-The file you upload must be a plain-text file containing pipe-separated values, one per line.
-The file must contain the account number, followed by an amount due from a previous bill, and finally by a Y to indicate whether you wish to register the account for E-Billing, or an N to simply add the account to your profile to obtain access to consumption and billing history for the account.
+An upload account tool is available that allows you to add multiple accounts simultaneously.
+Simply click "More than 5 accounts?" and you will be presented with a file upload dialog.
+The file you upload must be a plain-text file and must include one account per line.
+Each line must contain the account number, followed by an amount due from a previous bill, and finally by a ‘Y’ to indicate that you’d like to register the account for online billing, or an ‘N’ if you wish to simply add the account to your profile in order to access your consumption and billing history.
+Each value should be separated by a vertical line.

-Why am I not receiving my E-Bill notifications?
+Why am I not receiving my online bill notifications?

-First, ensure that you are enrolled in E-Billing by navigating to the Billing through your online account.
+First, ensure that you are enrolled in online billing by navigating to the Billing section of your online account.

 Most of the time, your online bill notification (email) has been accepted by your service provider.
-Problems with E-Bill delivery are most often associated with spam/junk mail settings as well as internet security and anti-virus applications.
+Problems with delivery are most often associated with spam/junk mail settings as well as internet security and anti-virus applications.
 How your email, internet security or anti-virus applications are configured may determine if your online bill notification can be successfully delivered.

 To correct this, we recommend adding @hydroottawa.com to your ‘Safe List’.